singlefl4me/idk_ghosts/updates/wip_ghostjam_25/readme.txt

 ﻿
-Content warning: unreality, potentially unsettling
+Content warning: unreality, potentially unsettling dialogue

 Hang out with a manefestation of that one project you abandoned long ago.
 Maybe you'll finish it next time.